Deep Radio Interferometric Imaging with POLISH: DSA-2000 and weak lensing: Experimental setup results

 Figure \ref{fig:galaxyfig} shows a visual example of POLISH results on DSA-2000 synthetic data, comparing results on data generated with a 10 MHz and 1300 MHz bandwidth PSF.
 In order to best see the improvement, each panel shows a zoom-in on a 0.06\,$\deg\times$0.06\,$\deg$ region of the full simulated sky, where dozens of radio galaxies with different sizes, shapes, and orientations can be seen.
 In the 10 MHz bandwidth PSF, less than $1\%$ of the available radio wavelengths are used to construct the PSF; reconstructing an image with only a small portion of the full PSF bandwidth is important for HI and OH studies on DSA-2000.
 This region of the sky has two particularly bright ``galaxies", which makes the PSF visible in the 10 MHz bandwidth dirty image.

 In both cases POLISH substantially outperforms the CLEAN baseline.
 POLISH achieves a mean PSNR$=$55.9$\pm4.7$ and SSIM$=$0.998$\pm$0.0016 for our radio galaxy simulation with the 1300\,MHz PSF on 50 validation images, compared with PSNR$=$50.0$\pm6.0$ and SSIM$=$0.989$\pm$0.007 on CLEAN.\footnote{The number of validation images was limited by CLEAN computational requirements.} The 10\,MHz PSF results in PSNR$=$55.1$\pm3.8$ and SSIM$=$0.988$\pm$0.0016 using POLISH.
 For CLEAN this was PSNR$=$47.4$\pm3.6$ and SSIM$=$0.976$\pm$0.009.
+These results are presented in Table~\ref{tab:results}.